Seng Fat Wong, Alfred

 “Every time the tea is brewed, it’s necessary to sweep or pour a layer of tea on the outside of the teapot so that the tea inside and outside will exchange, and the teapot will get brighter.
 The machine that only sprays tea on the surface of the teapot is no match for our hands, because the machine is in a hurry to finish, while we take time to beautify the teapot,” he explains.
 “This is just like being a man.
 We must cultivate ourselves internally and externally.
 It’s incomplete to be attractive but lack depth.”

-While his wife discontinued attending the tea classes, Wong dove deeper into his new hobby, becoming the Vice President of the Chinese Teaism Association of Macau.
+While his wife discontinued attending the tea classes, Wong dove deeper into his new hobby, becoming the Vice President of the Chinese Teaism Association of Macao.
 He sees it as a form of meditation, where he can calm the mind.
 During busy work periods, he still tries to make tea for his wife and two teenage daughters at home.

-Painting, another passion of Wong’s, returned to him as an adult courtesy of his ‘tea buddies’, as he calls them – he has since become Deputy Council President of the Association of Keng San Painting and Calligraphy of Macau.
+Painting, another passion of Wong’s, returned to him as an adult courtesy of his ‘tea buddies’, as he calls them – he has since become Deputy Council President of the Association of Keng San Painting and Calligraphy of Macao.
 In a corner of his office is placed an elegant tea table with exquisite tea sets.

 A scroll of calligraphy on the wall, which reads “Flavour’s outside the tea,” is derived from his remarks.
 The piece was a gift from Wong’s tea ceremony teacher, Lo Heng Kong.